Tapping through the Holiday

 Learn the History

-Celebrating their 18th anniversary this past year, Mark started Chicago Tap Dance Theatre in 2002.
+Celebrating their 18th anniversary this past year, Mark started Chicago Tap Theatre in 2002.
 With a mission to tell stories through tap, Mark saw a gap in the existing market.
 The original goal was not to make a Nonprofit but to create an entirely original show.
 In the spring of 2002, Mark rented a theatre, got a group of dancers and students, and debuted a show on May 22nd in 2002.
 With five nights of performances, every single show sold out.
 Mark’s newfound success inspired him to continue to expand upon this original show.
-Creating a venue to continue his unique blend of tap dance and narrative storytelling in the Chicago area, the Chicago Tap Dance Theatre was born.
+Creating a venue to continue his unique blend of tap dance and narrative storytelling in the Chicago area, the Chicago Tap Theatre was born.

 Taking the beauty, rhythm, and musical sophistication of tap dance and marrying it with the portrayal of characters through the medium of tap is Mark’s platform.
 Mark has used this platform to extend tap dance to non-dance audiences in Chicago.
-With lessons available to beginners, intermediate, and professionals, Chicago Tap has a place for anyone interested in learning more about the art.
+With lessons available to beginners, intermediate, and professionals, Chicago Tap Theatre has a place for anyone interested in learning more about the art.

 What Chicago Tap Does

-Chicago Tap Dance Theatre provides accessible resources to learn at all levels.
+Chicago Tap Theatre provides accessible resources to learn at all levels.
 Shows are available throughout the year.
 With all events transitioned to an online platform during the pandemic, you can buy a stream.
 All events are available for free if individuals cannot afford a show.